BadPythonCoder/BadPythonCoder/README.md

 - 👋 Hi, I’m @BadPythonCoder
 - 👀 I’m interested in coding, robotics and AI.
-- 🌱 I’m currently learning not much.
+- 🌱 I’m currently learning about AI and projecting stuff.
-- 💞️ I’m looking to collaborate on nothing really.
+- 💞️ I’m looking to collaborate on well stuff, if you want help from me (You do not want help from me).
 - 📫 How to reach me: d i s c o r d (e_#5201)

 <!---